 - Besides, you can use the right button of your mouse while dragging and then select Fill Months from the drop-down menu.

-2. AutoFill for Non-Sequential Month Names Creation
+2. Applying AutoFill Feature for Non-Sequential Month Names Creation

 We can also enter non-sequential months with the help of AutoFill.
-We need to set a pattern at first for this purpose.
+We need to set a pattern first for this purpose.
 Here we will use the same dataset as the previous method.